triton-inference-server/server/docs/user_guide/model_configuration.md

 update completed configuration with Triton core.
-You can take a look at [TensorFlow](https://github.com/triton-inference-server/tensorflow_backend) and [Onnxruntime](https://github.com/triton-inference-server/onnxruntime_backend) backends as examples of how to acheive this.
+You can take a look at [TensorFlow](https://github.com/triton-inference-server/tensorflow_backend) and [Onnxruntime](https://github.com/triton-inference-server/onnxruntime_backend) backends as examples of how to achieve this.
 Currently, only [inputs, outputs](#inputs-and-outputs), [max_batch_size](#maximum-batch-size) and [dynamic batching](#dynamic-batcher) settings can be populated by backend.
 For custom backends, your config.pbtxt file must